digirati-co-uk/iiif-canvas-panel/docs/intro.md

 > Show It!

 This will render the canvas as a static image - like an image tag - _even if the canvas is a complex scene composed of several source images!_ Other render modes are introduced below.
+You can get default zooming behaviour by removing the `render` attribute.

-The `iiif-content` attribute is here set to a Canvas `id`, and `partof` is the Manifest can be found in (it could be omitted if the Canvas was de-referenceable).
+The `iiif-content` attribute is here set to a Canvas `id`, and `partof` is the Manifest that the Canvas is found in (it could be omitted if the Canvas was de-referenceable).

 `iiif-content` can take a Canvas id - but it can also take any value that is a valid IIIF Content State.
 So it could be a content state Annotation that points at a particular part of a Canvas, with a `partof` reference included in the Annotation (meaning that only the single `iiif-content` attribute is needed).
 This includes content states in encoded form, e.g., a stored bookmark or a search result linking to